live627/smf-pm-ar/README.md

 - Message subject contains keyphrase
 - Message body contains specified phrase

-Lastly, this mod uses hooks and no file edits.
+Lastly, this mod uses hooks and no file edits and, as such, requires SMF 2.